noble-assets/orbiter/docs/payload.md

 An
 [`Action`](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/core/v1/orbiter.proto#L12-L33)
-is a state transition request which can be executed on Noble and is defined by two fields:
+is a state transition request which is executed after the transaction's arrival on the Noble chain and before forwarding to the desired destination.
+It is defined by two fields:

 1. An action
    [identifier](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/core/v1/id.proto#L9-L24).